rennanmoreira/rennan-blog/README.md

 ## ❤️ Support

-This Rennan's Template API is an MIT-licensed open source project.
+This Rennan's Blog API is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please send me an email (rennanmore@gmail.com) or dicover more about [project](https://github.com/rennanmoreira/rennan-template-api).
+If you'd like to join them, please send me an email (rennanmore@gmail.com) or dicover more about [project](https://github.com/rennanmoreira/rennan-blog).

 </br>